New Jersey Field Office Project Review Guide

 • For proposed communication towers, follow the Service’s tower siting guidelines, and coordinate with the NJFO on structures over 200 feet tall.

-• For proposed wind turbines, require consistency with Service's wind turbine guidance and coordinate with the NJFO during project review.
+• For proposed wind turbines, strive for consistency with Service's wind turbine guidance and coordinate with the NJFO during project review.

 • For glass windows in existing buildings and proposed buildings two stories or less, adopt best practices to minimize bird collisions such as glass coverings, minimizing and down-shielding outdoor lights, and careful landscaping.
-For proposed buildings three stories or taller, coordinate with the Service during project review and follow best practices such as turning off indoor lights and using bird-friendly glass or glass coverings as recommended by the Fatal Light Awareness Program.
+For proposed buildings three stories or taller, coordinate with the Service during project review and follow best practices such as turning off indoor lights and using bird-friendly glass or glass coverings.
+For additional information see Reducing Bird Collisions with Buildings and Building Glass Best Practices.

 • Follow Federal and State regulations to avoid, minimize, and mitigate impacts to wetlands.
 Note that coordination with the Service may be required under the Fish and Wildlife Coordination Act and/or the Memorandum of Agreement between the Service and the State of New Jersey.